By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 There are a lot of recovery processes in use today, 12 step models, CBT & REBT therapy’s, counseling and so on.
 They all have their place and they all have some common elements.
 Here are some basic steps for transforming your life from being hopeless and suffering to having a healthy recovery.

 1. What is the problem?

 You don’t get chemotherapy for depression or a drinking problem.
 Drug and alcohol treatment is not very effective for cancer.
 Make sure you are treating the real problem.

-For most people who come to treatment for an addiction problem the drugs and the alcohol is not the problem!
-The drugs and alcohol are their solution.
+For most people who come to treatment for an addiction problem, the drugs, and the alcohol is not the problem!
+The drugs and alcohol are their solutions.
 The real problem is that their coping method, drinking or drugging to ease the pain, is not working.
 The problem has become that they don’t know how to live without the drugs and alcohol.

 Part of defining problems is to admit that your efforts to control the problem have not been working.
 This is sometimes referred to as “Powerlessness” which is not the same thing as being helpless.
 Applying this concept of powerlessness to ways to cope with family members who have the problem was the subject of another blog post.